szokezsolt/CarND-Project1/writeup.md

 ![alt text](https://github.com/szokezsolt/CarND-Project1/blob/master/pics/6_hough.jpg)
 ---

 7/A. Calculate the weighted image using the markings and the original picture.
-OR:
 ![alt text](https://github.com/szokezsolt/CarND-Project1/blob/master/pics/7_weighted.jpg)
 ---

-7/B. Using extrapolation the extension of the markings are also to be plotted.
+7/B. Or: Using extrapolation the extension of the markings are also to be plotted.
 This is the modified draw_lines() function.
 I first classified the lines into left lane markings (slope < -0.3) or right lane markings (slope > 0.3), then all end points of all lines are stored separately for left and right.
 The last step is to fit a line on each side onto these points in the region of interest.
 ![alt text](https://github.com/szokezsolt/CarND-Project1/blob/master/pics/8_extrapolated.jpg)
 ---